OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 The first major difference is that git has a *staging area* that files must be placed in before they're committed.
 Luckily the ``git commit`` command has an option, ``-a``, that will eliminate this odd behavior and commit all of the modified files in the repository without having to stage them first.
-See the ??? section for further explanation of ``git commit``.
+See the :ref:`Commiting-changes` section for further explanation of ``git commit``.

 The other major difference is how branches are handled.
 In git, creating a branch does not create a separate copy of the repository, but instead is basically a pointer to a commit history within the repository.
 This makes git branches cheap to create.
 It also changes the workflow that users of OpenMDAO bazaar repositories are used to.
-This new workflow will be discussed in the ??? section.
+This new workflow will be discussed in the :ref:`Working-on-Your-Branch` section.

 *Git User Setup*